-For those who are unaware, there are some TVs on the market that when turned on, will automatically boot your Xbox One, and that is not always ideal.
-Now, this is due to a feature called HDMI-CEC, so we suggest going into your TVs settings and disable the feature until it’s needed again.
+For those who are unaware, there are some TVs on the market that, when turned on, will automatically boot your Xbox One, and that is not always ideal.
+Now, this is due to a feature called HDMI-CEC, so we suggest going into your TV’s settings and disabling the feature until it’s needed again.

 Take the batteries out of the Xbox Wireless Controller and see.
 If this stops Xbox from booting, the fault could be with the controller, and you may have to repair it.

 Instant-on helps turn on your Xbox quickly and wakes it up automatically in case of automatic updates.
 So disable it and see if it helps: Open Settings > General > Power mode and startup > ower mode.
 Here switch from Instant On to Energy-saving.